greenmaid/adventofcode2022/README.md

-# adventofcode2022
+# Advent of code 2022

-this year i will do it in python...
+This year I will do it in python with typing (mypy must pass)